affilicious/affilicious/readme.txt

 == Description ==

-Affilicious is an Affiliate platform build on top of Wordpress.
+Affilicious is an affiliate platform build on top of Wordpress.
 It allows affiliate marketers to easily maintain websites with support for product & variants, automatic product updates, price comparisons, details, attributes and more.
 Everything for free.

 = Does this affect me as an affiliate marketer? =